MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/replication-error-8452.md

 Case 1: Change the replication topology to make DC2 inbound replicate from DC4 so that the current topology becomes DC1 <- DC2 <- DC4.

 If we call `repadmin /syncall` on DC1 before knowledge of the DC2 <- DC4 topology change inbound replicates to DC1, the `syncall` operation will start DC2 <- DC3 replications because DC1 still has the old replication topology stored locally.
-Because on DC2 at this moment KCC has created a replica link from DC4 and has deleted the replica link from DC3, the replication from DC2 <- DC3 can't be executed and the operation logs error 8452.
+On DC2 at this moment, KCC has created a replica link from DC4 and has deleted the replica link from DC3.
+So the replication from DC2 <- DC3 can't be executed and the operation logs error 8452.

 Case 2: Suppose an NC on DC3 is being removing while we call `repadmin /syncall <the NC>` on DC1.
 DC2 <- DC3 replication will be started as before.
 Because the NC on DC3 is in the process of being removed, it isn't a valid replication source, the error 8452 will be observed.